mullak99s-Faithful/mullak99sFaithful/README.md

 Snapshot Download

-- To download the Snapshot version just click "Download ZIP" at the bottom right and it should download the entire branch, If you wish you can rename the zip you can
+- Click "Download as ZIP"
+- Open the zip file and put "mullak99sFaithful-master" into the resourcepack folder